Kmer-File-Format/kff-reference/README.md

 Values requirement:
 * k: the kmer size for this section.
+* ordered: whether the sequences are ordered lexicographically according to the header encoding.
 * max: The maximum **number of kmers** per block.
 * data_size: The max size (in bytes) of a piece of data for one kmer.
 Can be 0 for "no data".